-Concealed Firearms Regulations -- As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.
+Concealed Firearms Regulations -- As of February 22, 2010, federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.
 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit the federal Alcohol, Tobacco and Firearms website and select the state that you are interested in from the list on the right side of the page.
 More specific information about state permit regulations can be obtained on the following websites:

 Federal law also prohibits firearms in certain facilities in this park; those places are marked with signs at all public entrances.